tdwg/bdq/tg2/_build_review/tools/README.md

 `python3 bdq_usecase_test_labels_Version4.py -h` for usage instructions

+* validate_sparql_in_templates.py - check whether SPARQL queries in templates are valid and return results when executed against the bdqtest RDF data.

+`python3 validate_sparql_in_templates.py -h` for usage instructions

+* audit_bdqffdq_vs_bdqtest.py - compare the BDQ FFDQ and BDQ Test RDF files to identify differences in use cases, tests, and information elements.

+* audit_bdqtest_vocab_usage.py - analyze the usage of vocabulary terms in the BDQ Test RDF file to identify any inconsistencies or missing terms.

+* find_current_tests_in_csv_missing_from_rdf.py - compare the list of tests in the current CSV file with the tests represented in the RDF data to identify any missing tests.

 ## Scripts to check templates and assembled documents

 * check_template_relative_links_Version13.py - check whether relative links in templates correctly produce links to anchors in generated documents.